More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: Additional Experimental Results

 \subsection{Additional Defense Results}

-The attack success rate under defenses on NCI1 and PROTEINS\_full datasets (honest majority attack scenario) are shown in Figures~\ref{fig:NCI1_defense_asr_honest_majority} and~\ref{fig:proteins_defense_asr_honest_majority}, respectively.
-There is a slight increase in the attack success rate of DBA and CBA under two defenses: DMF and FoolsGold, which indicates that both defenses fail to identify the malicious updates and misclassify them as benign.
+The ASR under FoolsGold on NCI1 and PROTEINS\_full datasets (honest majority attack scenario) are shown in Figures~\ref{fig:NCI1_defense_asr_honest_majority} and~\ref{fig:proteins_defense_asr_honest_majority}, respectively.
+There is a slight increase in the attack success rate of DBA and CBA under FoolsGold, which indicates that this defense fails to identify the malicious updates and misclassifies them as benign.
 The graph data are not Euclidean data, e.g., images, so the slightly different subgraphs used as triggers do not induce aligned updates.
 As a result, the cosine similarity cannot be used to detect malicious clients based on their updates.
 Even though there are more malicious clients in the malicious majority scenario and the probability of detecting the malicious updates should be higher, we observe the same behavior.
-This further verifies our hypothesis that the defenses based on cosine similarity between updates are not very effective in the graph domain.
-The clean accuracy drop under the defenses on these two datasets is similar to that without the defense.
-Thus, the defenses do not affect the original task in that case.
+This further verifies our hypothesis that the defense based on cosine similarity between updates is not very effective in the graph domain.
+The clean accuracy drop under FoolsGold on these two datasets is similar to that without the defense.
+Thus, the defense does not affect the original task in that case.